 Traps like these usually take a bit of trial and error before you get it right.
 Consider vital factors like the angle of the rock, the height of the trap, or the placement of the bait.
 Adjusting any of these can significantly improve your chances of catching the target animal.

 Figure 4 Deadfall Trap

 It’s pretty safe to say that the Figure 4 deadfall trap is the Paiute’s less trigger-sensitive cousin.
-Many find the Figure 4 quite challenging to make since it needs a sharp set of carving and whittling skills.
-It also needs a bit of time to master and doesn’t deploy as quickly as the Paiute.
+Many find the Figure 4 quite challenging since it needs a sharp set of carving and whittling skills.
+It also needs some time to master and doesn’t deploy as quickly as the Paiute.

-Still, it does a good enough job when done correctly, so knowing how to make an effective Figure 4 should still be part of your skills arsenal.
+Still, when made correctly, it does a decent enough job, so knowing how to make an effective Figure 4 should still be part of your skills arsenal.